Azure/azure-mobile-apps-net-client/README.md

 * Set the `MS_TableConnectionString` app setting in your Azure App Service to the connection string for the SQL Azure database.
 * Deploy the `ZumoE2EServerApp` to the App Service.

-Once complete, switch back to the client project, mark one of the E2ETest projects as the startup project and run it.
-If you run the `iOS.E2ETest` project, you will to [connect a Mac to Visual Studio](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/windows/connecting-to-mac/).
-Run the application, enter the URL of your Azure App Service, then click **Run Tests**.
+Once complete, you can run the E2E tests.
+Compile one of the projects (for iOS or Android) in the `e2etests` folder, and run it on a device (which can be an emulator or simulator, if you wish).

 ## Future of Azure Mobile Apps